juliomrqz/nuxt-optimized-images/README.md

 * And supports these features already included in Nuxt.js:
   * **Content hash** to the file name so images can get cached on CDN level and in the browser for a long time.
   * **Inlined small images** to save HTTP requests and additional roundtrips.
-  * Same URLs fo unchanged images over multiple builds for long time caching.
+  * Same URLs for unchanged images over multiple builds for long time caching.

 ## Installation